 Name Details Key recommendations Implementation National Aboriginal and Torres Strait Islander Health Workforce Strategic Framework 2016-2023 The Framework aims to contribute to the achievement of equitable health outcomes for Aboriginal and Torres Strait Islander people through building a strong and supported health workforce that has appropriate clinical and non-clinical skills to provide culturally-safe and responsive health care.
-Strategy 1: Improve recruitment and retention of Indigenous health professionals in clinical and non- clinical roles across all health disciplines Strategy 2: Improve the skills and capacity of the Indigenous health workforce in clinical and non- clinical roles across all health disciplines Strategy 3: Health and related sectors be supported to provide culturally-safe and responsive workplace environments for the Indigenous workforce Strategy 4: Increase the number of Indigenous There were 863 registered and practising Indigenous health professionals at 31 December 2020 (AHPRA 2021) In 2017-18, 71% of all Indigenous primary health services expressed challenges in recruiting, as well as providing appropriate training and support to Indigenous Australian staff (AHW 2019a). students studying for qualifications in health Strategy 5: Improve completion/graduation and employment rates for Indigenous health students Strategy 6: Improve information for health Indigenous Australians made up 54% of Commonwealth funded Indigenous primary health care workforce at June 2018 (AIHW & NIAA 2020). workforce planning and policy development Within ACCHS, Indigenous people fill the majority of Indigenous health practitioner (85.2%) and Outreach worker (84.3%) positions (AIHW & NIAA 2020).
-Indigenous administrative staff are the most numerous (AIHW half the administrative staff are Indigenous (52.1%) and almost half are in senior management positions (47.2%) (AIHW & NIAA 2020).
+Strategy 1: Improve recruitment and retention of Indigenous health professionals in clinical and non-clinical roles across all health disciplines Strategy 2: Improve the skills and capacity of the Indigenous health workforce in clinical and nonclinical roles across all health disciplines Strategy 3: Health and related sectors be supported to provide culturally-safe and responsive workplace environments for the Indigenous workforce Strategy 4: Increase the number of Indigenous students studying for qualifications in health Strategy 5: Improve completion/graduation and employment rates for Indigenous health students Strategy 6: Improve information for health workforce planning and policy development There were 863 registered and practising Indigenous health professionals at 31 December 2020 (AHPRA 2021) In 2017-18, 71% of all Indigenous primary health services expressed challenges in recruiting, as well as providing appropriate training and support to Indigenous Australian staff (AIHW 2019a).
+Indigenous Australians made up 54% of Commonwealth funded Indigenous primary health care workforce at June 2018 (AIHW & NIAA 2020).
+Within ACCHS, Indigenous people fill the majority of Indigenous health practitioner (85.2%) and Outreach worker (84.3%) positions (AIHW & NIAA 2020).
+In addition, at least half are the most numerous (AIHW & NIAA 2020).
+In addition, at least half the administrative staff are the most numerous (AIHW & NIAA 2020).
+In addition, at least half the administrative staff are in senior management positions (47.2%) (AIHW & NIAA 2020).